|This is an unofficial version.

 (a) to carry on any work or undertaking relating to its purposes and objects, including, without limitation, the following:

 (i) postulates, novitiates, residences, chapels, houses, convents, monasteries, family institutes and other like institutions,

-(ii) hospitals as defined in The Hospitals Act with certain facilities of institutions as defined in The Mental Health Act, schools of nursing, rehabilitation centres, infirmaries, clinics, dispensaries, homes for unmarried mothers and for orphans or foundlings, day nurseries, kindergartens and schools of all kinds for children, recreational centres, playgrounds, summer camps, and teaching and educational establishments generally;
+(ii) hospitals as defined in The Health Services Insurance Act with certain facilities of institutions as defined in The Mental Health Act, schools of nursing, rehabilitation centres, infirmaries, clinics, dispensaries, homes for unmarried mothers and for orphans or foundlings, day nurseries, kindergartens and schools of all kinds for children, recreational centres, playgrounds, summer camps, and teaching and educational establishments generally;

 (b) to receive and accept any gift, donation, endowment, devise, bequest, legacy, grant or transfer of real and personal property of any and every nature and kind whatsoever or any interest therein, whether absolute or conditional and wheresoever situate;